waqaskhan540/codewithme/_posts/2019-07-25-ssh-tunnelling.markdown

 # Getting Access to IFI Database

-This blog illustrates how can we get access to the IFI Claims Postgres Database.
+This blog post illustrates how can we get access to a database hosted on an EC2 instance using SSH Tunnelling.

 ## Installing `pgadmin`